-C. Total Receipts Available FY 2013 (A+B)
+C. Total Receipts Available FY 2014 (A+B)

-FY 2013 Expenditures
+FY 2014 Expenditures

-Salaries and Wages \$681.90
+Salaries and Wages \$72,109.14

 Technical and Special Fees 0

-Communications \$0.91
+Communications 0

 Travel 0

 Utilities 0

 Motor Vehicle Operations and Maintenance 0

 Contractual Services 0

 Supplies and Materials 0

 Equipment 0

 Grants 0

 Fixed Charges 0

-Subtotal \$682.81
+Subtotal \$72,109.14

-Indirect Costs (13.42%) \$91.63
+Indirect Costs (27.05%) \$19,505.52

-Total Expenditures \$774.44
+Total Expenditures \$91,614.66

-E. Balance for Mercury Switch Activities June 30, 2013
+E. Balance for Mercury Switch Activities June 30, 2014

-MDE made 146 site visits to vehicle recyclers and scrap processing facilities to gather information on program implementation, provide compliance assistance, and when necessary issue Site Complaints for non-compliance with the Environment Article, Annotated Code of Maryland Section(s) 6-904, 6-905, 6-905.4, 6-905.5, and/or 6-905.6.
-As a result of the site visits, Site Complaints were issued to 18 different vehicle recyclers and/or scrap processing facilities.
-Specifically, five (5) Site Complaints were issued for failure to register with ELVS, eighteen (18) for failure to pull switches from inventory, six (6) for failure to keep records as required, and two (2) for failure to handle mercury switches as required by the approved Mercury Minimization Plan.
-Inclusive of these eighteen (18) facilities, since July 2012, MDE has issued a total of 23 Site Complaints.
+MDE made 152 site visits to vehicle recyclers and scrap processing facilities to gather information on program implementation, provide compliance assistance, and when necessary issue Site Complaints for non-compliance with the Environment Article, Annotated Code of Maryland, Section(s) 6-904, 6-905, 6-905.4, 6-905.5, and/or 6-905.6.
+As a result of the site visits, Site Complaints were issued to 5 different vehicle recyclers and/or scrap processing facilities.
+Specifically, one (1) Site Complaint was issued to a scrap processing facility for failure to register with ELVS as well as failure to pull switches, three (3) Site Complaints were issued to auto parts dismantlers for failure to pull switches in order to remain in compliance with the 180 day timeframe given to pull switches, and one (1) Site Complaint was issued for failure to handle mercury switches as required by the approved Mercury Minimization Plan.